ISHR

 News

-NGO Forum: African HRDs appeal to end impunity in Africa
+NGO Forum: African defenders call for an end to impunity

-Concerned about the increasing human rights violations cases that remain unresolved, the NGO Forum, held ahead of the 85th ordinary session of the African Commission on Human and Peoples’ Rights, looked at ways to address impunity for human rights violations in Africa.
+Concerned about the increasing numbers of unresolved cases, the NGO Forum held ahead of the 85th session of the African Commission on Human and Peoples’ Rights looked at ways to address impunity for human rights violations in Africa.

 Impunity is a poison that nourishes war, destroys trust, and suffocates peace.